What are the guarantees of your product?

 Drawing on over 60 years’ combined experience, Resinject only use an Australian Standard resin and inject to a depth of up to 3.5 metres if necessary.
 We also provide plenty of support around each lift point.
 This is why we can confidently guarantee our product against significant settlement for a full 50 years.

-Why does it take a licenced builder to carry out a site assessment?
+Why does it take a licensed builder to carry site assessment?

 Only a licenced builder has the knowledge and experience required to assess how a building’s internal structure is going to react to ground consolidation and stabilisation.